openhwgroup/cv32e40p/README.md

 To get started, please check out the ["Good First Issue" list](https://github.com/openhwgroup/cv32e40p/issues?q=is%3Aissue+is%3Aopen+-label%3Astatus%3Aresolved+label%3A%22good+first+issue%22).

+The RTL code has been formatted with ["Verible"](https://github.com/google/verible) v0.0-1149-g7eae750.

 ## Issues and Troubleshooting

 If you find any problems or issues with CV32E40P or the documentation, please check out the [issue